 Willow Wood is a very small town located in the state of Ohio.
 With a population of 3,082 people and just one neighborhood, Willow Wood is the 371st largest community in Ohio.

-When you are in Willow Wood, you'll notice that it is more blue-collar than most other communities in America.
-40.31% of Willow Wood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Willow Wood is a blue-collar town, with 40.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Willow Wood is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Willow Wood who work in office and administrative support (11.57%), healthcare (9.49%), and healthcare suport services (8.97%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Willow Wood has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Willow Wood has few renters and college students.
 But the biggest reason it is quieter in Willow Wood than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Willow Wood may be for you.